huda-irs/Project3/README.md

 These segments are then fed into the CNN network in batches.
 This is important becuase the intentional choice of training the machine with large batches is important becuase large batch sizes makes training efficient in time and assists in overcoming the issue of overfitting the model.
 THe batch normalization layer is only possible for large batch sizes and greatly impacts the performace of the machine for the reasons mentioned for the large batch sizes.

 ![batch layer normalization](https://github.com/huda-irs/Project3/blob/main/batch_normalization.jpeg)

+SincNet's CNN portions has each batch pass through the SincConv_fast class once and then loops that output into the same 1D convolutionational neural network as SincNet twice.
+The difference between the 1D convolutional network and the 1D convolutional neutral network from the SincConv_fast class are the filter lengths, number of filters, and input.
+The SincConv_fast class first processes the segmented signal batches proved and then provides the processed data into the DNN network.

 # How is it efficient